legendary-bro/Better-Pokecord/README.md

 #### Ctrl+NumPadAdd

-Is used in the exact same way as the above two examples, but it will show you the detailed info for pokemon on the market.
+Used in the same way as the above two examples, but it will show you the detailed info for pokemon on the market.

+### 4.6 Quick trade

+#### Ctrl+NumPadSubtract

+Used in the same way as the other market commands but this will add multiple pokemon from your inventory to a trade window.
+You will need to manually copy what you highlighted to the clipboard using Ctrl+c before using this.
+For safety, it will not send the confirm command after it adds to the trade window.
+You will need to confirm the trade yourself.

 ## 5.0 Message Spam